CMihai99/fyndro/Documentation/admin-guide/README.md

 These are the release notes for Fyndro.
 Read them carefully, as they tell you what this is all about, and what to do if something goes wrong.

-## What is Fyndro?

-Fyndro is a website which categorizes other websites based on traffic, grade, industry etc. so you can find the perfect tool you need.

 ## Documentation

 -   We recommend looking into the documentation subdirectories for any in-depth information.